-The Learning Center is designed to provide a positive learning environment that integrates technological resources and learning assistance services to support student learning across the curriculum.
-The Learning Center provides a wide range of individualized college credit, self-paced courses in study skills, vocabulary, grammar, spelling, and writing, and more.
-Students complete assignments using textbook, computer, internet, and print material.
-Assistance is offered by an instructor, aide, or tutor.
-Learning Center courses are designated with the prefix LCTR.
+TThe Learning Center is designed to provide a positive learning environment that integrates technological resources and learning assistance services to support student learning and success across curriculums.

+The Learning Center courses provides a range of individualized college credit through self-paced courses in study skills, vocabulary, grammar, spelling, writing, and more.
+Students complete assignments using textbook and online resources.
+Learning Center courses are designated with the LCTR prefix.
 Both non-degree and degree credit courses are available.
-Degree credit courses articulated with the CSU system are transferable.
+Degree courses articulated with the CSU system are transferable.